-(aaeebb) "Public use areas" means interior or exterior rooms or spaces of a building that are made available to the general public.
-Public use areas may be provided at a building that is privately or publicly owned.

-(bbddce) "Residential real estate" means all real property, whether improved or unimproved, that includes or is planned to include dwellings, or is zoned or otherwise designated or available for the construction or placement of dwellings.

-(cceedd) "Residential real estate-related transaction" includes:

-- (1) Providing financial assistance; - (2) Buying, selling, brokering or appraising of residential real estate; or - (3) The use of territorial underwriting requirements, for the purpose of requiring a borrower in a specific geographic area to obtain earthquake insurance, required by an institutional third party on a loan secured by residential real property.

-(ddffee) "Respondent" means a person alleged to have committed a practice made unlawful by a law the department enforces and against whom a complaint has been filed with the department, or against whom a civil action or counterclaim has been filed, or against whom an affirmative defense has been raised.

-(eeggff) "Substantial interest" means a core interest of the entity or organization that has a direct relationship to the function of that entity or organization.
+- (6) Adoption, modification or implementation of housing-related programs, which include activities where a governmental entity, in whole or in part, owns, finances, develops, constructs, alters, operates, or demolishes a dwelling, or where such activities are done in connection with a program administered by, or on behalf of, a governmental entity, directly or through contractual, licensing, or other arrangements; and - (7) Other legislative, quasi-judicial, administrative, or other practices related to land use. - (aa) "Public use areas" means interior or exterior rooms or spaces of a building that are made available to the general public.
+Public use areas may be provided at a building that is privately or publicly owned. - (bb) "Residential real estate" means all real property, whether improved or unimproved, that includes or is planned to include dwellings, or is zoned or otherwise designated or available for the construction or placement of dwellings. - (cc) "Residential real estate-related transaction" includes: - (1) Providing financial assistance; - (2) Buying, selling, brokering or appraising of residential real estate; or - (3) The use of territorial underwriting requirements, for the purpose of requiring a borrower in a specific geographic area to obtain earthquake insurance, required by an institutional third party on a loan secured by residential real property. - (dd) "Respondent" means a person alleged to have committed a practice made unlawful by a law the department enforces and against whom a complaint has been filed with the department, against whom a civil action or counterclaim has been filed, or against whom an affirmative defense has been raised. - (ee) "Substantial interest" means a core interest of the entity or organization that has a direct relationship to the function of that entity or organization.